Free calculator

 • Utility prices can change over time and may rise faster or slower than the default inflation rate.

-• Federal, state, and utility incentives vary and are not automatically customized by location in this version.
+• State and utility incentives vary and are not automatically customized by location in this version.

 • Maintenance, financing, and roof work are not included in this simple model.